 Technology and Ephemera donors add to the study center and exhibits through donations of cameras, projectors, postcards, posters, periodicals, and other items.

 Northeast Historic Film collects moving-image technology such as projectors, cameras, and editing equipment.
 This equipment helps to provide an overall picture of the filmmaking process, with a strong emphasis on amateur filmmaking.

-If you would like additional information on donating film, ephemera, or equipment please contact Gemma Scott, our Collections Manager.
+If you would like additional information on donating film, ephemera, or equipment please contact Brook Ewing Minner, our Executive Director.